RuleML/Test-Rebase/README.md

 1. Fork to create a public repo in your own account.
 I'll use my account (greenTara) for the examples.
 You should replace "greenTara" with your Github user name.

-2. Clone your fork to your local computer
+2. Clone your fork to your local computer.

     $ git clone https://githubcom/greenTara/Test-Rebase.git

-3. Add the central (RuleML) repository as a read-only remote [1]
+3. Add the central (RuleML) repository as a read-only remote.[1]

     $ git remote add ruleml git://github.com/RuleML/Test-Rebase.git

 Branching to Resolve Issues
 ---------------------------
-1. Synchronize your master branch with the ruleml remote
+1. Synchronize your master branch with the ruleml remote.

     $ git checkout master